Subject Leader: Ms J Prior

 Developing links between Art, Maths, Science and Technology (STEAM).

-Maintaining uptake of Art and Photography students in this new political climate.
+Maintaining uptake of Art and Photography.